apiologist/honeybee/guides/honeybee/introduction.md

  - Unopinionated.
  - Strict compile-time validations.

 Honeybee builds further ontop of the plug interface.
 It takes inspiration from both the Plug router and the Phoenix router, taking the good from both routers, in an attempt to provide the best router API for building small performant scalable APIs.
-Honeybee offers a slim DSL for declaring routes as seperate route pipelines.
-This allows developers to quickly develop versatile routers, and does not impose the use of other libraries in the process.
+Honeybee offers a slim DSL for declaring routes as isolated plug pipelines.
+This allows developers to quickly develop versatile routers, and allows the developer to use any plug compatible libraries natively in the pipelines.

 ### Performance
 Honeybee is the fastest router in the Elixir language (based on microbenchmarking), surpassing the performance of both the Plug and Phoenix routers.